radish-es/casebook-property/content/lessons/week06.md

 image: /imgs/dam.jpg
 imgcaption:  Ragged Chutes Dam on the Upper Mississippi River, constructed by Peter McLaren.
 Cloyne and District Historical Society
 objectives:
-  - objective: Explain how jurists approached claims that their land had been expropriated early in the development of this area of Anglo-Canadian law.
+  - objective: Explain how jurists approached claims that property owners' land had been expropriated early in the development of this area of Anglo-Canadian law.
-  - objective: Identify key limitations of modern expropriation statues and challenges related to their interpretation and application.
+  - objective: Identify and apply principles of expropriation law developed before the advent of modern expropriation statutes.
   - objective: Analyze problems involving landowners riparian rights.
-description: Private owners might also wish to exclude the state from "interference" with the property rights.
-This week we start to explore to what extent such rights of exclusion can be applied to public authorities.
+description: One of the state's most significant powers with respect to property is the power of eminent domain--the power to 'take' property for a public purpose.
+This week we start to explore how the scope of this power and its historical significance related to natural resource development in the late nineteenth and early twentieth century.

 materials:
   - caldwell